Positive energy (China)

-Positive energy (正能量 (Zhèng néngliàng)) is an expression commonly used in Chinese political discourse, referring to the need for uplifting messages as opposed to critical or negative ones.
+Positive energy is an expression commonly used in Chinese Communist Party political discourse, referring to the need for uplifting messages as opposed to critical or negative ones.
 First popularized in 2012 by Xi Jinping at the 18th National Congress of the Chinese Communist Party, it has since become central to other areas of CCP and government policy.
+Chinese internet censors typically remove content that is not deemed to promote positive energy.

 Definition

 The term refers to the need for uplifting messages in the news as opposed to critical or negative ones.
 It is closely related to public opinion guidance.

 Background

 The term "positive energy" originated from a book called The Hidden Messages in Water written by Japanese author Masaru Emoto in 2005, which was published in China in 2009.
 The term first appeared in the public eye in China in 2010.
 At that time, a Shenzhen court found Song Shanmu, the owner of a local education company, guilty of raping a female employee.
 According to reports, Song Shanmu told the female employee before raping her: "You are full of negative energy now, I need to help you deal with it."
 This statement evolved into a meme on the Internet: "You are full of negative energy, I need to inject you with positive energy."

 At the end of 2012, "positive energy" was selected by Yaowen Jiaozi as one of the top ten popular online terms in China in 2012.
 According to the editorial department of Yaowen Jiaozi, positive energy was originally a physics term, but due to the book Rip It Up published by British psychology professor Richard Wiseman, which was translated to Chinese as Positive Energy, the term positive energy was given a concept in psychology and other social sciences.
 In 2013, Xinhua Daily interpreted the "performance principle" of the book Positive Energy as follows: behavior leads to the generation of emotions.
 People can obtain corresponding emotional feelings by expressing certain emotions.
 It also stated that behaviors such as trust, open-mindedness, joy, and enterprising make people have positive energy, while behaviors such as avoidance, selfishness, suspicion, frustration, and depression make people have negative energy.